 After a car crash, a lot of misinformation can swirl around, making it hard to know what to do next.
 Many of these myths can stop people from getting the legal help they need and the compensation they deserve.
 Let’s clear up some of the most common misconceptions about hiring an auto accident attorney so you can make an informed decision for yourself.

-Myth: “I can’t afford an attorney.”
+Myth: “I can’t afford to hire a lawyer.”

 This is one of the biggest and most common barriers I see.
 The good news is, it’s usually not true.
 Most personal injury attorneys, including our firm, work on a contingency fee basis.
 This means you don’t pay any legal fees upfront.
 We only get paid if we successfully win or settle your case, with our fee being a percentage of the final amount.
 This structure makes justice accessible to everyone, regardless of their financial situation.
 Don’t let the fear of cost prevent you from exploring your options.
 A free consultation can give you clarity on your case without any financial commitment.